AnacletoLAB/epigenomic_dataset/README.rst

 |coveralls| |sonar_coverage| |code_climate_coverage|

+TODO: THE FOLLOWING SECTION WILL NEED RESTRUCTURING IN A LITTLE BIT!

 Preprocessed data for cis-regulatory regions
 -----------------------------------------------
 We have already downloaded and obtained the max window value for each promoter and enhancer